-These pecan blueberry scones are perfect for breakfast on a lazy summer weekend.
+These gluten free blueberry scones are perfect for breakfast on a lazy summer weekend.
 They are bursting with fresh blueberries and so nutty in flavor thanks to the pecan flour and chopped pecans.
 They are not too sweet, which makes them perfect for brunch.
 But if you like your scones on the sweeter side, add some glaze to the top for an extra treat.

 Why You'll Love This Recipe

 - They are easy to make, no special equipment required.

 - They are not too sweet, more like traditional British scones.

 - They can be made with any kind of nut flour (almond would be great).